flimflam-austin/hugo-cms-test/site/content/quick_reads/20181127-18-11-27-baby-gene-editing/index.md

       one has not…yet.

-      * Experts question whether study was **necessary**, **safe**, or **ethical**.A Unintended genetic edits may do more harm than good.
+      * Experts question whether study was **necessary**, **safe**, or **ethical**.
+Unintended genetic edits may do more harm than good.

-      * A pioneer of gene editing, reacting to the news of the study,A called for a “moratorium on implantation of edited embryos.”
+      * A pioneer of gene editing, reacting to the news of the study, called for a “moratorium on implantation of edited embryos.”
     _key: card-5-ec3c256b-bcc8-4faa-a36f-4afe819d62bf
   - order: 5
     body: >-